jnsgruk/libations/README.md

         hostname to use on the tailnet (default "libations") -local
-        start on local addr; don't attach to a tailnet -tsnet-logs
+        start on local addr; don't attach to a tailnet -recipes-file string
+        path to a file containing drink recipes -tsnet-logs
         include tsnet logs in application logs (default true)
 ```